TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Get-B1BootstrapConfig.md

 ```

 ## DESCRIPTION
-This function is used to retrieve the bootstrap configuration for a BloxOneDDI Host
+This function is used to retrieve the bootstrap configuration for a NIOS-X Host

 ## EXAMPLES